gzimh/vetplatform/README.md

 * VetPlatform.UI - Angular SPA project
 * VetPlatform - .Net Core Web Api

-This project is still in developement, feel free to ask me any questions about it at: gzimh@codefreaks.io
+This project is on passive development, but feel free to ask me any questions about it at: gzimh@codefreaks.io